justUmen/plugin-pulsar-background-video/README.md

 Also system-wide, I personally use 4 different electron apps that will use the same images/videos.

-⚠️ WARNING: I've just started porting this to Pulsar (from Atom), not everything is working yet. :p
+⚠️ WARNING: I've just started porting this to Pulsar (from Atom), not everything is working yet. 😛

 ## Installation